By Nader Elhefnawy

-Such a position is fundamentally disingenuous and, over the longer haul, dangerous in that it denies a capacity for coping with technology's challenges.
+Such a position is fundamentally disingenuous and, over the longer haul, dangerous.
 The belief in such an inability, a condition of permanent and irremediable future shock, is inherently at odds with the extreme long-term perspective in which progress in space must be considered given the environment's extraordinary technical demands and the sheer largeness of the task.

 The conquest of space could never have proceeded so quickly as some of its enthusiasts once imagined, but the approach to space has also not been as sensible as it should have been.
-For all its possibilities, the space program began as a stunt, and the high points in the history of space flight look like little more than a succession of stunts.
+For all its possibilities, it must be admitted that the space program did begin as a stunt, and the high points in the history of space flight look like little more than a succession of stunts.
 Sputnik's launch on the fortieth anniversary of the Russian Revolution was an attention-grabbing commemoration intended to give the Soviet Union a propaganda victory by technologically upstaging the United States.
 It succeeded only too well, and a stunned United States replied with a stunt of its own, firing Explorer-1 into orbit and getting the space race going in earnest.

 However, the United States' development of a space shuttle placed political pressure on the Soviet program to produce the equivalent, forcing it to abandon the lunar mission.
 The International Space Station (ISS), today built by the United States with Russian help, had initially been presented as a free world counter to the Soviet lead in space stations.
 As Karl A. Leib wrote in his essay, "Entering the Space Station Era" (which appeared in the 2002 collection Space Policy in the Twenty-First Century), the ISS "even had a good Cold War name, Freedom."

 The United States and Soviet Union were by no means the world's sole spacefaring states, but the efforts of other countries were comparatively minor and their manned efforts nonexistent.
 China, which could easily be the next country to put a human into space, promises to be no different; its plan to put a human in space by 2005 and travel to Mars simply screams of another stunt.
 Overall, the tendency has been to develop highly visible projects that cost too much and perform too little with no follow-up.
 In the case of the Apollo missions, one of the last complete sets of plans for the Saturn V rocket were said to have been given to a Boy Scout recycling drive.
-And while this may be just an urban legend, the fact that it even circulates at all is telling.
+And while this may be just an urban legend, the fact that it circulates at all is telling.
 The space shuttle, far from taking humans to the moon again, is restricted to an orbit of no more than a few hundred miles above the Earth.
-In the course of a mere 113 missions, two orbiters have been lost, which is a disastrous performance overall and far short of its initial promises, The costs of the ISS have been legendary, compelling continual cutbacks in the station's mission and capabilities as the price tag rises, while the U.S. shuttle program jeopardizes the future of the ISS.
-The Columbia disaster represents an enormous setback for both programs, but it wasn't by any means the first setback.
+In the course of a mere 113 missions, two orbiters have been lost, which is a disastrous performance overall and far short of its initial promises.
+The cost of the ISS have risen many-fold over the initial estimate, compelling continual cutbacks in the station's mission and capabilities, while the aforementioned travails of the shuttle program jeopardize its future, the Columbia disaster a grave setback for this program as well.

 However, this doesn't change the fact that the original promise has failed to materialize.
 The space activity that thrives today is an annex of the super-information highway.
 Today's pertinent space efforts look in at the Earth rather than out to the rest of the solar system, let alone beyond it.
 At some point, the Space Age simply gave way to the Information Age, and it has seemed in recent years that the final frontier wasn't outerspace but the virtual terrain of the Internet--a change visible even in fiction.
 In the pilot to the Star Trek series, the heroes keep the ship's log on a yellow note pad as they careen about the universe at warp speed.
 Even James Blish's novel, They Shall Have Stars, which is astonishingly prescient in its depiction of a future where the U.S. space program has withered, describes humankind's establishment of posts all over the solar system by the early twenty-first century.
 Meanwhile, artificial intelligence is a thousand years away.